mikkohei13/taxai/README.md

 # Setup

+    mkdir ./api/model_store

+- Put model to model_store directory.
+- Add model name and settings to /.api/app.py

     docker compose up --build; docker compose down;

+App will be available at http://localhost:3000/

-The API will be available at http://localhost:5000/health
+API will be available at http://localhost:5000/health

 # Notes